oestrich/blog.oestrich.org/_posts/2018-04-11-looking-at-supervision-trees.md

 date: 2018-04-11 9:00AM EST
 ---

-I was watching [The Hitchhiker's Guide to the Unexpected][elixir-youtube] (YouTube link) by Fred Hebert and in that there is a neat excercise of writing out your supervision tree on a whiteboard and seeing how things would fail.
+I was watching [The Hitchhiker's Guide to the Unexpected][elixir-youtube] (YouTube link) by Fred Hebert and in that there is a neat exercise of writing out your supervision tree on a whiteboard and seeing how things would fail.
 With this you could better determine what happens to your application as things go wrong.

-I decided this would be a good excercise to do on [ExVenture][exventure-github].
+I decided this would be a good exercise to do on [ExVenture][exventure-github].
 This is a fairly long post that goes through the full supervision tree for ExVenture.

 You can see ExVenture in action on [MidMUD][midmud].